Katyn massacre: Later events

 During Kwaśniewski's visit to Russia in September 2004, Russian officials announced they were willing to transfer all the information on the Katyn massacre to the Polish authorities as soon as it became declassified.
 In March 2005 the Prosecutor-General's Office of the Russian Federation concluded a decade-long investigation of the massacre and announced that the investigation was able to confirm the deaths of 1,803 out of 14,542 Polish citizens who had been sentenced to death while in three Soviet camps.
 He did not address the fate of about 7,000 victims who had not been in POW camps, but in prisons.
 Savenkov declared the massacre was not a genocide, that Soviet officials who had been found guilty of the crime were dead and that, consequently, "there is absolutely no basis to talk about this in judicial terms".
 Of the 183 volumes of files gathered during the Russian investigation, 116 were declared to contain state secrets and were classified.

 On 22 March 2005, the Polish Sejm unanimously passed an act requesting the Russian archives to be declassified.
 The Sejm also requested Russia to classify the Katyn massacre as a crime of genocide.
 The resolution stressed that the authorities of Russia "seek to diminish the burden of this crime by refusing to acknowledge it was genocide and refuse to give access to the records of the investigation into the issue, making it difficult to determine the whole truth about the killing and its perpetrators."

 In 2007, a case (Janowiec and Others v.
-Russia) was brought in front of the European Court of Human Rights, with the families of several victimes claiming that Russia violated the European Convention on Human Rights by withholding documents from the public.
-The declared admissible two complaints from relatives of the massacre victims against Russia regarding adequacy of the official investigation.
+Russia) was brought in front of the European Court of Human Rights, with the families of several victims claiming that Russia violated the European Convention on Human Rights by withholding documents from the public.
+The court declared admissible two complaints from relatives of the massacre victims against Russia regarding adequacy of the official investigation.
 In a ruling on 16 April 2012, the court found Russia had violated the rights of victims' relatives by not providing them with sufficient information about the investigation and described the massacre as a "war crime".
 But it also refused to judge the effectiveness of the Soviet Russian investigation because the related events took place before Russia ratified the Human Rights Convention in 1998.
 The plaintiffs filed an appeal but a 21 October 2013 ruling essentially reaffirmed the prior one, claiming that the matter is outside the court's competence, and only rebuking the Russian side for its failure to substantiate adequately why some critical information remained classified.